 On this page

 Do you fly drones?
-New European rules for drones will come into force.
+New European rules for drones have come into force.

 - All drone operators must register (with the exception of toy drones weighing less than 250 grams and that have no camera).